 Please note that this livestream event will be viewable directly on the Inprint website.
 The link to view the reading will be provided to those that order a free ticket in the ticket receipt from Eventbrite.

 Inprint invites you to a free live virtual event featuring four-time Newbery Honor winner Jacqueline Woodson.
 Jacqueline will give a presentation about her new novel, Before the Ever After, and then respond to video messages/questions submitted by kids.
+The event will also include a special performance by the Houston Poet Laureate Outspoken Bean and the Meta-Four Houston Youth Slam Team.

 BOOK DISCOUNTS: Order a copy of Before the Ever After from our partners at Blue Willow Bookshop and receive a 10% discount.
 To receive the discount, order the book here and use the coupon code EVERAFTER.